Follow

 • Use it in our root view

-We can use the default /resources/css/app.css that comes with Laravel (or feel free to do like you want) and we add the standard Tailwind directives.
+We can use the default /resources/css/app.css that comes with Laravel (or feel free to do as you want) and we add the standard Tailwind directives.

 /resources/css/app.css